-HOW do we learn Geography at UHS?
-WHY do we learn Geography at UHS? ✓ By investigating different places both in the UK and around the world to understand their physical and ✓ To stimulate an interest in places, people and the environment. ✓ To make sense of a complex and human conditions ✓ By exploring geographical concepts and theories to make sense of our world dynamically changing world and how society, the economy and environment combine to bring about change. ✓ To explain where places are, how places ✓ By using a range of up to date geographical data such as: maps, graphs, photographs and videos to better understand our world and landscapes are formed and how people and their environment interact.
+WHY do we learn Geography at UHS?

+- ✓ To stimulate an interest in places, people and the environment. - To make sense of a complex and dynamically changing world and how society, the economy and environment combine to bring about change. - ✓ To explain where places are, how places and landscapes are formed and how people and their environment interact.